 A new reduction has been developed which lifts and reduces the breast without the dreaded horizontal incisions of the older “anchor” technique.
 This vertical reduction mammaplasty, unlike older techniques, repositions the nipple into a higher position and reduces volume with less scarring.
 The incisions are made around the entire outer circumference of the areola and down the lower centerline of the breast.
 This preserves the inframammary fold providing better long term breast definition, shape, and lift.
 The results are smaller, perky and more uplifted breasts without extensive scarring of traditional procedures.

 Often times breast reduction can be covered by medical insurance with preoperative clearance.
-The procedure lasts roughly 3 hours and patients report speedy recovery at just 1 week.
+The procedure lasts roughly three hours and patients report speedy recovery at just one week.
 Schedule a consultation to find out if the lollipop breast reduction is right for you.

 Jeffrey W. Hall, M.D.’s goal is to provide a safe and comfortable procedure for every patient.
 However, no medical procedure is without risk.
 Jeffrey W. Hall, M.D. will discuss potential complications from anesthesia or possible allergic reactions to medications prior to your surgery.
 Some discomfort and swelling are to be expected following the procedure.
 Other risks include scarring, infection, changes to nipple or breast sensitivity, bleeding, blood clots or improper healing of the incision.
 In some cases, patients may experience contour and shape distortion, discoloration or pigmentation changes, damage to nerves or blood vessels, breast asymmetry, fluid accumulation or excessive firmness.
 Potentially, patients may have difficulty breast feeding if they become pregnant.

 Most patients recover quickly and can return to light-duty tasks the next day.
 Expect to resume your usual activities and and be back on the job within a week.
-Full recovery takes 4 to 6 weeks and, while incision lines will never be invisible, they will fade substantially over the first year.
+Full recovery takes four to six weeks and, while incision lines will never be invisible, they will fade substantially over the first year.

 Swelling and some discomfort are to be expected.
 Jeffrey W. Hall, M.D. will provide specific instructions on medications, cleaning, dressing and bandages used in the recovery process.
-A follow-up visit will be scheduled usually for 1–2 weeks after surgery.
+A follow-up visit will be scheduled usually for one to two weeks after surgery.
 Contact us today for a consultation.
 We are located at 300 Beardsley Lane, Bldg.
 C, Suite 101, Austin, Texas 78746